 AA award chart for AA flights from the continental US

-Credit: American Airlines
+Screenshot of American Airlines

-Credit: American Airlines
+Screenshot of American Airlines

 Fly Oneworld partner airlines

 Compared to the flight award chart for AA flights, American's partner chart looks a lot busier.
-But of particular interest to this post is the bottom row, which reflects the partner rates for transpacific flights to the South Pacific.
+But of particular interest to this post is the bottom row, which reflects the partner rates for trans-Pacific flights to the South Pacific.

 AA partner chart for flights from the US lower 48 states

-Credit: American Airlines
+Screenshot of American Airlines

 From the United States, Qantas flies a handful of routes to Sydney (SYD), a couple to Melbourne (MLB), and one to Brisbane (BNE).
 Additionally, Qantas operates an ultra-long-haul flight from New York (JFK) to Auckland (AKL), which clocks in at just under 18 hours.
-Each route patterns the award chart above, and, as mentioned earlier, you can add a connection at no extra cost, pending availability.
+Each route uses the award chart above, and, as mentioned earlier, you can add a connection at no extra cost, pending availability.

-Credit: American Airlines
+Screenshot of American Airlines

 • Main cabin: 37,500 AAdvantage miles